parse

 Details

-Gantt expects that an array with tasks will be named either data or tasks whereas an array with links will be named links.
+Gantt expects that the array with tasks will be named either data or tasks, while the array with links will be named links.

 gantt.parse({